 - Engage in further practice.
 Play listening games to reinforce skills.
 Create more opportunities to practice when all is calm.

 - Apply logical consequences when needed.
 Logical consequences should come soon after the negative behavior and need to be provided in a way that maintains a healthy relationship.
-Rather than punishment, a consequence is about supporting the learning process.
-First, get your own emotions in check.
-Not only is this good modeling, when your emotions are in check you are able to provide logical consequences that fit the behavior.
+Rather than punishment, consequence is about supporting the learning process.
+First, get your own feelings in check.
+Not only is this good modeling, when your feelings are in check you are able to provide logical consequences that fit the behavior.
 Second, invite your child into a discussion about the expectations established in Step 2 for listening.
 Third, if you feel that your child is not holding up their end of the bargain (unless it is a matter of them not knowing how), then apply a logical consequence as a teachable moment.

 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Recognize and call out when it is going well.
 It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
-When your child is listening to their sister’s long-winded story, for example, a short, specific call-out is all that’s needed: “I notice you listened with focus to your sister’s story.
+When your child is listening to their sister’s long-winded story, for example, a short, specific call-out is all that’s needed: “I noticed you listened with focus to your sister’s story.
 I know that makes her feel cared about.
 That’s so important.”

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments – like no interruptions – in order to recognize effort.
 Remember that your recognition can work as a tool to promote more positive behaviors.
 Find small ways your child is making an effort and let them know you see them.

 - Build celebrations into your routine.
 For example, if your child makes up for ignoring you by apologizing, sincerely recognize that effort.
 Include hugs, high fives, and fist bumps as ways to appreciate one another.